-US citizen dies in Egyptian prison after hunger strike
+Egypt says it’s probing death of imprisoned US. citizen

 “He was targeted not because he was a criminal, but because he was American,” she added, speaking about his arrest and imprisonment.

-The death of Kassem, who suffered from diabetes, has also prompted accusations of medical negligence by activists, who say authorities restricted his access to much-needed medication during years of detention.
-Kassem’s case evoked that of Morsi, who was also held in the same notorious Tora prison.
-The divisive but democratically-elected Morsi died last year while on trial in a Cairo courtroom, six years after his overthrow amid mass protests against his rule.
+The death of Kassem, who suffered from diabetes, prompted accusations of medical negligence by activists, who say authorities restricted his access to much-needed medication during years of detention.

+Kassem’s case evoked that of Morsi, who was held in the same notorious Tora prison.
+The divisive but democratically-elected former president died last year while on trial in a Cairo courtroom, six years after his overthrow amid mass protests against his rule.

-U.N. experts recently said that “brutal” prison conditions, as well as deprivation of vital diabetes medicine, contributed to Morsi’s death.
+U.N. experts recently said that “brutal” prison conditions, including deprivation of vital diabetes medicine, contributed to Morsi’s death.